-- 1) To promote the general interests of its members and to advance the economic and social welfare of the membership; - 2) To bring together retired members to discuss issues pertaining to the membership; - 3) To make presentations to any and all committees of governments that would be of benefit to the membership; - 4) To secure legislation that will safeguard and promote the principles, rights and liberties of the membership; - 5) to encourage the membership to participate in their democratic institutions by exercising their full rights and responsibilities of citizens by voting in elections; - 6) To assist groups with their retirement preparation and programs and - 7) To work with the NSGEU and other Unions to further the aims of NSGREA.
+1) To promote the general interests of its members and to advance the economic and social welfare of the membership; 2) To bring together retired members to discuss Unions fought for many of the benefits workers enjoy today: Sick leave, maternity & paternity leave, vacation, minimum wage, paid breaks, overtime, workplace safety standards and regulations, collective bargaining rights, and much, much more.
+Do you know of a group of non-unionized workers who might be interested in joining the NSGEU?
+Please contact: Lori Smith, Organizing Officer 902-456-6531 or 1-877-556-7438 or lsmith@nsgeu.ca issues pertaining to the membership; 3) To make presentations to any and all committees of governments that would be of benefit to the membership; 4) To secure legislation that will safeguard and promote the principles, rights and liberties of the membership; 5) to encourage the membership to participate in their democratic institutions by exercising their full rights and responsibilities of citizens by voting in elections; 6) To assist groups with their retirement preparation and programs and 7) To work with the NSGEU and other Unions to further the aims of NSGREA.

 We offer dental and travel insurance through Group Medical Services (GMS) to our members.
 Our members can also obtain the MHCSI Pharmacy Benefit card as well as the Lawton's merchandise card.
-Unions make a difference in our lives.